anyscale/docs_examples/stable-diffusion/README.md

 Here's what a successful run should look like:

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/21118851/204908845-538875a5-9f67-487a-860d-26bc81257d9a.png">

+If the model is idle for some duration ([default is 5 minutes](https://docs.ray.io/en/latest/serve/scaling-and-resource-allocation.html#autoscaling)), the model will be shutdown along with the GPU node but the APIIngress will still be available.

 ## Known Issue
 If you are on GCP, the network times out after 15s, we are aware of this issue and working on a fix forward.
 You can workaround by: